 7.2 Denial of Request Due to Exemption.
 All denials of requests for public records will be accompanied by a written statement specifying the reason(s) for the denial, including a statement of the specific exemption authorizing the withholding of the record and a brief explanation of how the exemption applies to the record withheld.
 If only a portion of the record is exempt from disclosure, the PRO will redact the exempt portion and provide the remainder of the record with an explanation of the reason for redacting portions of the record.

 7.3 Mechanism for Review of Denial.
-Any person who objects to the denial of a public records request may petition in writing to the PRO for a review by the District’s legal counsel of that decision.
+Any person who objects to the denial of a public records request may petition in writing to the PRO for a review.
 The petition shall include a copy of or reasonably identify the written statement by the PRO or designee denying the request.
-The PRO shall provide a copy of the petition and any other relevant information to the District’s legal counsel, who shall perform a review and either affirm or reverse the denial as promptly as possible but in any event within two (2) business days of the District’s receipt of the petition, unless otherwise agreed by the District and the requestor.
+The PRO shall provide a copy of the petition and any other relevant information to the individual designate by the District’s Board, who shall perform a review and either affirm or reverse the denial as promptly as possible but in any event within two (2) business days of the District’s receipt of the petition, unless otherwise agreed by the District and the requestor.

 7.4 Judicial Review of Denial.
 A requestor may seek judicial review of any denial two (2) business days after the District denies a request regardless of any petition to review the denial.

 Section 8.
-Preservation of Public Records: No member of the public may remove a public record from the Office Address or other location where the records are being inspected without the PRO’s permission.
+Preservation of Public Records: No member of the public may remove a public record from the District Office or other location where the records are being inspected.
 No member of the public may remove a public record from a viewing area, disassemble, or alter, fold, mark, deface, tear, damage or destroy any public record.
 Public records maintained in a file jacket or binders, or in chronological order, may not be dismantled except for the purpose of copying, and then only by District staff.
 Copies of public records may be copied only on District copying equipment unless other arrangements are made by the PRO.
 No food or drink will be permitted during the inspection of public records.
 Access to file cabinets, shelves and other District storage areas is restricted to authorized District staff.

 Section 9.
 Organization of Public Records: The District has determined that maintaining an index of records would be unduly burdensome for the District’s staff and could interfere with the District’s operations and has adopted a resolution stating its findings and providing that an index of records will not be maintained.
 The District has directed the Superintendent to maintain the District’s records in reasonable order and to post any indexes that the District creates on its website